fraczak/k/BIG_PICTURE.md

 All type names are replaced by the hash of their canonical representation.

-We will also replace the function name by the hash of the normalized unfolded definition of the function.
+We replace the function name by the hash of the normalized definition of the function as provided by the program defining the function.
-Obviously, two different definitions of the same function may have different hashes.
+Obviously, a function may have many different definitions so the hash-based names are not canonical.
+By using hash-based function names we avoid the problem of name clashes when bringing together many `kernel-core` programs.

-This approach solves the problem of modules and imports and opens the door to a universal registry of types (schemas) and functions.
+This approach solves the problem of modules, imports, etc., and opens the door to a universal registry of types (schemas) and functions.

 ## Typing and Polymorphism (codes and filters/patterns)

-Abstract Syntax Tree of a program after parsing consists of a dictionary of _type definitions_, a dictionary  of _function definitions_, and the final _main expression_.
+Abstract Syntax Tree of a program consists of a dictionary of _type definitions_, a dictionary  of _function definitions_, and the final _main expression_.

 In principle, the initial form of the Abstract Syntax Tree, _raw_ AST, is enough to evaluate the program on an input.

-Our objective however is to compute canonicals representations for types and normalized representations for functions, so they could be effectively reused.
+Our objective however is to compute canonicals representations for types and normalized representations for functions, so they could be reused.

 The normalization steps are: